 Procedure Initials/Date Set the date, time, and location of the entrance meeting.
+Ensure appropriate Deputy City Manager is invited to attend meeting.
 Prepare and distribute an agenda for the meeting.
-The agenda should include the following: Discussion of the audit/SRP scope and objectives (theirs and ours). • Identification of auditors assigned to the audit/SRP.
+The agenda should include the following: Discussion of the audit/SRP scope and objectives (theirs and ours).
+Identification of auditors assigned to the audit/SRP.
 Estimated completion date.
 Process of communication.
 Distribution of findings.
-Conditions and operations of the audit area (management) changes, changes to systems, etc.).
+Conditions and operations of the audit area (management changes, changes to systems, etc.).
 Audit/SRP reporting process.
 Client concerns.
 Follow up process.
+For in-person meetings, prepare and distribute a Sign-In Sheet to document the names of meeting attendees.
 Distribute Request for Information memo to management requesting documentation needed for the audit/SRP.
 Document the results of the entrance meeting.
 If applicable, arrange a tour of the audit/SRP area and meet personnel you will be working with during the audit/SRP.